Boston-Cyclists-Union/bikeways4everybody/data-analysis/readme.md

 [`data-analysis/process-data-call.py`](process-data-call.py) contains a very short Python script that calls the above URL.
 This could be run on a server with a cron job or set up as a scheduled task in Heroku.
 Don't forget to change the username variable to your own username.

 ### Heroku set up
-1. Get a Heroku account and provide your credit card details (don't worry, this should all be free).
+1. Get a Heroku account and provide your credit card details (don't worry, this should all be free), create your app.

 2. Install the [Heroku Toolbelt](https://toolbelt.heroku.com/)

-3. Copy [`data-analysis/process-data-call.py`](process-data-call.py) to a new folder
+3. Copy [`data-analysis/process-data-call.py`](process-data-call.py) to a new folder. **Don't forget to change your username ;)**

-4. Create a Heroku app in that folder with the command `heroku create --buildpack heroku/python`
+4. Login to heroku `heroku login` and then initialize the git repositroy with `git init` and add the heroku remote with `heroku git:remote -a process-data`

 5. Add a `requirements.txt` file to the folder with the contents `requests==2.9.1`.
 This tells the Python package manager to include the `requests` library, which handles the HTTP requests

 6. Add the file `Procfile` to the folder with the contents `web: python process-data-call.py`.
 [This tells Heroku](https://devcenter.heroku.com/articles/getting-started-with-python#define-a-procfile) what command to run at the root folder of your "application" when it runs it.

-7. Add all the files in your folder with `git add .` and then push them to heroku with `git push heroku master`
+7. Add all the files in your folder with `git add .`, commit them with `git commit -m "Initial commit` and then push them to heroku with `git push heroku master`

 8. On the dashboard for your app, add the `Heroku scheduler` app and then create a new task with task `python process-data-call.py`.
 I set the schedule to be every day.